 Canada’s weather is one of the biggest challenges for Filipino caregivers.
 It can be extremely hot or cold in that country.
 During winter, the temperature could go as low as negative 30 degrees Celsius.
 You have to make sure to prepare all the necessary clothing before winter comes.

-Taxes in Canada are very high, although not that much higher from the current taxes in the Philippines.
-Around 20-30% of tax will be deducted from your salary, depending on your income bracket.
-An additional 15% tax comes with buying goods.
+Income taxes in Canada24 are very high, although not that much higher than the current taxes in the Philippines.
+15-33% of taxes will be deducted from your salary, depending on your income bracket.
+Similar to VAT in the Philippines, you’ll encounter an additional 5% tax from the Goods and Services Tax (GST)25 which is associated with buying goods and paying for services.

 Although the taxes in Canada are high, the benefits are exceptional.
 Aside from giving out child tax incentives, health care and education are free in Canada.